andrews-zack/laundry-pseudocode/pseudocode.md

 function dumpClothesOnBed
     let clothesDryness = how dry the clothes are if (clothesDryness === satisfactory)
-        THEN take clothes from dryer and move them to the bed
+        THEN dryer.slice(clothes) and move them to the bed

 function foldClothes
     let clothesType = whether it is a shirt, pants, or socks